o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 }
 ```

-You can call the `@method payout()` to send a given amount of nanoMINA to yourself.
-You get the sender of the transaction with `this.sender`.
+The `@method payout()` pays out a given amount of nanoMINA to the sender of the transaction, which you get with `this.sender`.

-In a real zkApp, you add conditions that are checked in this method to determine who can call it with which amounts.
+In a real zkApp, you would add conditions to this method to determine who can call it with which amounts.

 To call this method in a transaction and print the result: